 How much does it cost?

 Dentistry is one of the few NHS services where you have to pay a contribution towards your treatment.

 If you require urgent dental treatment, please contact your usual NHS dental practice as they may be able to see you straight away.
 If you do not have a regular NHS dentist in the area contact 0161 476 965 for advice and details of where to go.
 They may tell you to go to another NHS dentist in your area or local emergency dental services.

-Emergency dental treatment will deal with the problem at hand.
-The NHS.uk website provides the latest costs of emergency dental treatment.
-Following your treatment you may be advised to make another appointment for a separate course of non-emergency treatment.
-In this case you will have to pay a second charge.
+Emergency dental treatment will deal with the problem at hand, but following your treatment you may be advised to make another appointment for a separate course of non-emergency treatment.